tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

   Tendermint calls it once upon genesis.

 - [**PrepareProposal:**](./abci++_methods.md#prepareproposal) It allows the block
-  proposer to perform application-dependent work in a block before using it as its proposal.
+  proposer to perform application-dependent work in a block before proposing it.
   This enables, for instance, batch optimizations to a block, which has been empirically demonstrated to be a key component for scaling.
 Method `PrepareProposal` is called every time Tendermint is about to send a proposal message, but no previous proposal has been locked at the Tendermint level.